Large Foreign Media

 “Deep political polarization of the media scene persisted, while growing competition from big regional media placed additional strain on the local media market”, it was said in the report.

-Head of Montenegrin Media Directorate Nedeljko Rudović said that authorities will insist on a higher share of in-house production of TV and radio stations, stressing that 10 to 20 percent should be the minimum.
+Head of Montenegrin Media Directorate Nedeljko Rudovic said that authorities will insist on a higher share of in-house production of TV and radio stations, stressing that 10 to 20 percent should be the minimum.

 “This guarantees that the program will be largely produced in Montenegro and that it will deal with topics that are important to Montenegro.
 As we know, lack of money means that there is not enough production.
-Our task is to maintain the current media pluralism model and the media in all legally permitted ways”, Rudović said.
+Our task is to maintain the current media pluralism model and the media in all legally permitted ways”, Rudovic said.

-According to media legislation, the Montenegrin government provides at least 17 million in funding to the National Public Broadcaster RTCG and almost a million for commercial media through the Media Diversity and Pluralism Fund.
-At the same time, municipalities provide funding for the local public broadcasters, but the practice is uneven.
+According to media legislation, the Montenegrin government provides at least 17 million € in funding to the National Public Broadcaster RTCG and almost one million € for commercial media through the Media Diversity and Pluralism Fund.
+At the same time, municipalities provide funding for the local public broadcasters, but the practice shows that the distribution is uneven.